-Three men in formation to become permanent deacons for the Catholic Diocese of Cleveland were instituted to the ministry of acolyte by Bishop Nelson Perez during the Saturday vigil Mass at St. Columbkille Church in Parma on Feb.
-9.
+Three men in formation to become permanent deacons for the Catholic Diocese of Cleveland were instituted to the ministry of acolyte by Archbishop-designate Nelson Perez during the Saturday vigil Mass at St. Bernard Church in downtown Akron on Feb.
+8.

-Donald Brandt of St. John Neumann Parish, Strongsville; Francisco Miranda from St. Michael the Archangel Parish, Cleveland; and John Nelson from St. Mary of the Assumption Parish, Mentor, are in formation to become permanent deacons in the diocese.
+Matthew Thomas Grasson from SS.
+Cosmas & Damian Parish in Twinsburg, Jeno Kiraly from St. Anthony of Padua Parish in Lorain and Matthew John Lawler from St. Joseph Parish in Strongsville are the new acolytes.
 The institution to acolyte is a step in the five-year permanent diaconate formation process, which also includes study, prayer, reflection and service.
-Their new ministry as acolyte includes assisting the priest and deacon at the altar during Mass.
-They will serve during liturgies, help distribute Holy Communion and purify sacred vessels.
+Their new ministry as acolytes includes assisting the priest and deacon at the altar during Mass.
+They will serve during liturgies, help distribute holy Communion and purify sacred vessels.

-In his homily, Bishop Perez thanked the wives of the candidates for their willingness to sacrifice their husband’s time and attention as the deacon candidates exercise their ministry in the Church.
+In his homily, Archbishop-designate Perez thanked the wives of the candidates for their willingness to sacrifice their husbands’ time and attention as the deacon candidates exercise their ministry in the Church.
 He also said that these men were especially blessed to have been called to a deeper service as they live out their Catholic faith more intensely.
 Reflecting on the Gospel reading from St. Matthew, the archbishop-designate explained how Jesus used the example of salt as a preservative in the ancient world as a metaphor for our lives today as we are “to be missionary disciples called to preserve the sacredness of God in the world by the way we live.”

 A reception in the parish hall followed the liturgy.